LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 ### Attestation Attachments

-Attribute Sets associated with and controlled by a DSNP User can be referenced as [Attestation Attachments](../ActivityContent/Associated/Attachments.md#attestation) to a user's [Profile](./Types/Profile.md) document, or to an Activity Content Note object that is referenced from a Broadcast or Reply announcement.
+Attribute sets associated with and controlled by a DSNP User can be referenced as [Attestation Attachments](../ActivityContent/Associated/Attachments.md#attestation) to a user's [Profile](./Types/Profile.md) document, or to an Activity Content Note object that is referenced from a Broadcast or Reply announcement.

 Profile-linked attestations are necessary in cases where an attestation is required in order for a consumer to verify chains of trust designated by schema controllers, such as an accreditation that gives the organization represented by the DSNP User Id the authority to issue credentials to others.